silk care

 Your hand-painted, hand-dyed silk scarf/painting may be hand-washed in cold water.*

-- Rinse well in cold water.
+- Rinse well in cool or cold water.

 - Blot dry in a towel and hang to dry or iron dry with iron set to “silk” setting.